IceFireCode/TestExpress/NOTES.md

-[x] refactor: create abstract base class for shared logic of cars [x] refactor: rename fuelConsumption to fuelConsumptionInLiterPer100km to get rid of two comments [x] create test to create an electric car instance -> batteryCapacity = 0 [ ] create the ElectricCar class and make the test pass
+[x] refactor: create abstract base class for shared logic of cars [x] refactor: rename fuelConsumption to fuelConsumptionInLiterPer100km to get rid of two comments [x] create test to create an electric car instance -> batteryCapacity = 0 [x] create the ElectricCar (using same CarModel) class and make the test pass